Global Education Resources

 - International Democratic Education Institute at Bowling Green State University - The mission of the IDEI is to promote democracy and civic engagement around the world through education.
 Resources available from IDEI include lesson plans to help students learn about democracy, civil society, and tolerance.
 The site also provides information about civic education projects involving collaborations between IDEI partners from Ohio and abroad.

-- International Education Outreach at The Ohio State University - The Office of International Affairs oversees many programs at The Ohio State University including the Study Abroad program, International Student and Scholar services, the Mershon Center for International Security Studies and five Area Studies Centers.
+- Global Education Outreach at The Ohio State University - The Office of International Affairs oversees many programs at The Ohio State University including the Study Abroad program, International Student and Scholar services, the Mershon Center for International Security Studies and five Area Studies Centers.
 It sponsors international education outreach programs and special events.
 Resources focus on language, culture, and current economic, political and social events.
 K-12 educators can take advantage of a host of education and learning resources: professional development workshops; study abroad opportunities; free loan libraries of videos, cultural boxes, and photo exhibits; and a speakers' bureau.

 - The Ohio State University MidWest US-China Flagship Program - The K-12 Program partners with elementary and secondary schools throughout Ohio and the Midwest to establish effective Chinese language programs.
 It provides assistance with curriculum development, teacher training, and technology support.